-Given the long-term nature of the customer relationship, customer deposits are shown in the balance sheet as non-current liabilities (i.e. not likely to be repaid within twelve months of the balance sheet date).
+Given the long-term nature of the customer relationship, customer deposits are shown as non-current liabilities.

 Customers' deposits are refundable on termination of supply and bear interest at the rate of 4% per annum.

 (o) Consumer contributions

 In certain specified circumstances, consumers requiring line extensions are required to contribute the estimated capital cost of the extensions.
 These contributions are amortised over the estimated useful lives of the relevant capital cost on the straight line basis by way of a reduction of the depreciation charge under transmission and distribution costs.
 Contributions in excess of the applicable capital cost of line extensions are recorded as other revenue in the period in which they are completed.
 The capital costs of consumer line extensions are included in property, plant and equipment.